Hamilton, Ontario: Ethnicity

+Language

-Hamilton also has a notable French community for which provincial services are offered in French.
+Hamilton has a notable French community for which provincial services are offered in French.
 In Ontario, urban centres where there are at least 5,000 Francophones are designated areas where bilingual provincial services have to be offered.
 As per the 2016 census, the Francophone community maintains a population of 6,760, while 30,530 residents, or 5.8% of the city's population, have knowledge of both official languages.
 The Franco-Ontarian community of Hamilton boasts two school boards, the public Conseil scolaire Viamonde and the Catholic Conseil scolaire catholique MonAvenir, which operate five schools (2 secondary and 3 elementary).
 Additionally, the city maintains a Francophone community health centre that is part of the LHIN (Centre de santé communautaire Hamilton/Niagara), a cultural centre (Centre français Hamilton), three daycare centres, a provincially funded employment centre (Options Emploi), a community college site (Collège Boréal) and a community organization that supports the development of the francophone community in Hamilton (ACFO Régionale Hamilton).